Jeniliya-jen/MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 This project is part of the CodTech Python Internship Program and focuses on implementing a machine learning model using Scikit-learn to detect spam messages.
 With the rapid digitalization of communication, especially through emails and SMS, spam detection has become increasingly important.
 The primary goal of this task is to build a predictive model capable of classifying a given message as “spam” or “ham” (not spam) using a dataset and present it professionally in a Jupyter Notebook.

 ## Project Overview:
-This project is a beginner-friendly implementation of a Spam Email Detection model using scikit-learn in a Jupyter Notebook.
+This project is a beginner-friendly implementation of a **Spam Email Detection model** using **scikit-learn** in a **Jupyter Notebook**.
 The aim is to classify messages as either ham (not spam) or spam, based on the content of the email.
 This is a common real-world application of machine learning and natural language processing (NLP) used in email services.

 The solution involves transforming raw text data into a numerical format that a machine learning algorithm can understand, training the model, and evaluating how accurately it performs on unseen data.

 The objective of this project is to develop a supervised learning model that can accurately classify messages into two categories: spam and ham.
-To achieve this, a machine learning pipeline is constructed using tools like Pandas for data manipulation, Scikit-learn for preprocessing and model training, and Matplotlib/Seaborn for result visualization.
+To achieve this, a machine learning pipeline is constructed using tools like Pandas for **data manipulation, Scikit-learn for preprocessing** and **model training**, and **Matplotlib/Seaborn for result visualization**.
 The model is trained on a labeled dataset consisting of example messages, each categorized as spam or ham.
 The model should be able to learn from patterns within the data and apply this knowledge to classify unseen messages effectively.

 ## Dataset Overview:
 The dataset used is a CSV file named spam_email_data.csv, which contains 90 rows of labeled SMS/email messages.
 Each row has two columns: